 Nordberg, E.J., Macdonald, S., Zimny, G., Hoskins, A., Zimny, A., Somaweera, R., Ferguson, J. & Perry, J. (2019).
 An evaluation of nest predator impacts and the efficacy of plastic meshing on marine turtle nests on the western Cape York Peninsula, Australia.
 Biological Conservation, Volume 238, 2019, 108201, ISSN 0006-3207, https://doi.org/10.1016/j.biocon.2019.108201.

 Negus, P.M., Marshall, J.C., Clifford, S.E., Blessing, J.J. & Steward, A.L.
 (2019).
 No sitting on the fence: protecting wetlands from feral pig damage by exclusion fences requires effective fence management.
 Wetlands Ecology & Management https://doi.org/10.1007/s11273-019-09670-7

 Waltham, N., & Schaffer, J. (2018).
 Thermal and asphyxia exposure risk to freshwater fish in feral‐pig‐damaged tropical wetlands.
 Journal of Fish Biology, 93(4), 723-728.

-Kalan Enterprises, Aak Puul Ngantam (APN Cape York) and Balkanu are essential project collaborators on this project.
-They will conduct extensive feral animal management activities in the region for the next two years as part of their funding through the Balkanu Feral Pig Management project, Nest To Ocean, Working On Country and Queensland Land and Sea Management funding.
+Kalan Enterprises, Aak Puul Ngantam (APN Cape York) and Balkanu were essential project collaborators on this project.
+They conducted extensive feral animal management activities in the region over two years as part of their funding through the Balkanu Feral Pig Management project, Nest To Ocean, Working On Country and Queensland Land and Sea Management funding.